chebee7i/twitter/README.md

     pip install -r requirements.txt

 Some of these packages have non-Python requirements.
-For example, `fiona` needs GDAL.
+For example, `fiona` needs GDAL (in particular, `ogr2ogr` is used by scripts).

 Some scripts will make use of `topojson` when displaying maps using Google maps.
 This is a node.js package, and so, you will need to set up NPM etc.